shotto42/invaders/README.md

 **Game ROMs:**
 For copyright reasons it is not allowed to distribute the ROM files.
-The Invaders Emulation works with MAME ROMs (Google ...).
+The Invaders Emulation works with MAME ROMs.
 Unzip the ROM files and copy the content into the bin/rom folder.

 The folder **ini_file_templates** contains configuration templates for each of the below listed ROM sets.